 Understanding the “One Big Beautiful Bill Act” – What It Means for You

-You’ve probably heard the headlines about sweeping changes to the tax code and retirement rules thanks to the newly proposed One Big Beautiful Bill Act (OBBBA).
-Below is a plain English guide that not only summarizes each key provision, but, more importantly, explains what it could mean for real people and the practical steps you may want to consider.
+You’ve probably heard the headlines about sweeping changes to the tax code and retirement rules thanks to the new One Big Beautiful Bill Act (OBBBA).
+Below is a plain‑English guide that not only summarizes each key provision, but, more importantly, explains what it could mean for real people and the practical steps you may want to consider.

 What changed?
 The cap on deducting state & local taxes (income on sales + property) rises from $10,000 to $40,000 for tax year 2025, then phases out at higher incomes and reverts in 2030.